-1. If a student is registered for 18 credit hours in the Spring 2021 semester, will a J-Term class create an overload billing?
+1. Q: If a student is registered for 18 credit hours in the Spring 2021 semester, will a J-Term class create an overload billing?

-A: For Pharmacy students, P1 to P3, the same rules apply as apply for full-time undergraduates.
+A: For Pharmacy students, P1 to P3, the same rules apply as apply for fulltime undergraduates.
 Law and other graduate students in professional programs who enroll in J-Term classes that also accept undergraduates would pay full tuition for the course at the undergraduate tuition rate.
-Graduate students in courses that are designed exclusively for graduate students will be subject to charges determined by the appropriate graduate department.
+[This rule is currently under consideration.
+If it changes we will advise.]
+Graduate students in courses which are designed exclusively for graduate students will be subject to charges determined by the appropriate graduate department.

-3. If a student is registered for a 4-credit hour J-Term class (for example, Mexican Culture plus an optional 1 credit Spanish language class) will he/she be billed for the extra credit hour?
+3. Q: If a student is registered for a 4-credit hour J-Term class (for example, Mexican Culture plus an optional 1 credit Spanish language class) will he/she be billed for the extra credit hour?